Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 +++

-title = "Getting Started with Zola, and How I Made This Blog"
+title = "Getting Started with Zola: How I Made This Blog"

-date = 2023-01-27T12:03:00Z
+date = 2023-01-28T12:11:00Z

 +++

 Zola is a Static Site Generator (SSG) that converts text you write in Markdown documents into a website that can be served on the Internet.
-Being a static site, it's simpler and doesn't require a database behind it to serve files from - and, in using Markdown, text is formatted in the same way as note-taking apps such as Notion and Obsidian, meaning you don't need to learn HTML syntax to start writing.
+Being a static site, it's simple and doesn't require a database behind it to serve files from - and, in using Markdown, text is formatted in the same way as note-taking apps such as Notion and Obsidian, meaning you don't need to learn HTML syntax to start writing.

-*In theory* that's simple, but figuring out how to make Zola build a nice-looking, themed site from those Markdown files could take a little more understanding.
+*In theory* that's simple, but figuring out how to make Zola build a nice-looking, themed site from those Markdown files takes a little more understanding.
 You might also want to use Git to track the changes you make, and publish the site automatically using a platform like GitHub or Cloudflare Pages.

 In this post I'll share how I made this blog, from installing Zola, to adding a theme, and building a site you can see in your browser - as well as learning the basics of Git in the process.